-With many detergents available in the market today, it could be challenging to choose which one to use for your cold-cycle washing needs.
+With so many detergents available in the market today, it is challenging to choose which one to use for your cold-water washing needs.
 Below are some of the highly-rated detergents that work well in cold water.

-- Tide 3-in-1 Laundry Detergent Pods – Being one of the most famous brands of laundry products, Tide develops some of the most powerful detergents.
-This pod-type detergent can clean dirt, remove stains, and protect colors effectively when using cold, warm, or hot water.
+- Tide 3-in-1 Laundry Detergent Pods - This pod-type detergent can clean dirt, remove stains, and protect colors effectively when using cold, warm, or hot water.
 It dissolves completely, doesn’t produce excess suds, has a gentle formula, is available in various scents, and is easy to use.
 Like other detergent pods, though, this product is sensitive to moisture.
 Make sure you store it well and handle it with dry hands.

 Pre-Rinse or Pre-Wash Your Fabric

 For sweaty and odorous fabrics requiring cold water, you need to pre-rinse them within 20 minutes after exposure to sweat or unpleasant odor.
 If you can’t wash them right after, instead of pre-rinsing, soak them.
-On the other hand, pre-wash too-soiled fabrics.
 Then, wash them completely with cold, warm, or hot water, depending on the fabric care instruction label.

 Cold Washing - In Conclusion

-Washing fabric-made items using the washing machine’s cold cycle setting is becoming more and more popular nowadays.
-It’s a laundering technique that will help make your fabric’s quality last longer and color brighter without adding too many laundry agents.
+Washing fabric using the cold washing cycle on your machine is becoming more and more popular nowadays.
+It’s a laundering technique that will help make your fabric last longer without adding too many laundry agents.

 Cold washing is also an eco-friendly and energy-efficient method of laundering.
 In fact, the amount of power your washer’s motor uses when using a cold-water cycle is approximately 80% lower than what it uses when you use a warm or hot cycle.